How to add a custom appointments or objects in the Flutter Calendar?

-In the Flutter Event Calendar, you can add the business objects to the calendar.
-Also, you can get the custom appointment details using the onTap callback.
+In the Flutter Event Calendar, you can add business objects to the calendar and retrieve custom appointment details using the onTap callback.

 Id

-Id can be set to all the appointment types where the internally created occurrence appointment will have the same id value as the pattern appointment.
-The exception appointment should have a different id value compared to the pattern appointment.
-But the recurrenceId of the exception appointment and the id value of the pattern appointment should be the same.
+The Id property can be set for all appointment types.
+Internally created occurrence appointments will have the same Id value as their pattern appointment.
+Exception appointments should have a different Id value compared to the pattern appointment, but their recurrenceId should match the pattern appointment's Id.

 recurrenceId

 STEP 1: For adding custom appointments, create custom class Meeting with required fields.
-We must required two mandatory DateTime fields for events start and end time.
+Two mandatory DateTime fields are required for the event's start and end times.

 class Meeting { Meeting( {required this.from, required this.to, this.id, this.recurrenceId, this.eventName = '', this.isAllDay = false, this.background, this.exceptionDates, this.recurrenceRule}); DateTime from; DateTime to; Object? id; Object? recurrenceId; String eventName; bool isAllDay; Color? background; String? fromZone; String? toZone; String? recurrenceRule; List<DateTime>? exceptionDates; }